yireo/yireo-slides/slides/yireo/modern_php_in_joomla.md

 - Author of "Programming Joomla Plugins"
     - Missing guide for plugins
     - For both beginner and experienced developer
-    - Available as dead-tree-format (ebook end of November 2015)
+    - Dead-tree-format (ebook end of November 2015)
 - Part of Zend Z-Team
     - Zend Server Z-Ray plugin for Joomla
     - Various Zend tutorials